hjwalt/tasks/README.md

 # Tasks

-An extension to flows that queues long running tasks with amqp.
+An extension to flows that queues and handles long running tasks with amqp.